 exists, so I think this is the best choice.

-| Requirement | Drupal 5 | Drupal 6 |
+Requirement | Drupal 5 | Drupal 6 |

-| Avoid redirects by default | yes | yes |
+Avoid redirects by default | yes | yes |

 Drupal could redirect users accessing the non-aliased URL

-/node/11 to the aliased version /about, but it does
+to the aliased version /about

-not – at least not by default.
+not ā at least not by default.

 The Global Redirect